MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 ## Sign into the Azure CLI

-Before using any Azure CLI commands with a local install, you need to sign in with [az login](/cli/azure/reference-index#az-login).
+Before using any Azure CLI commands with a local install, you need to sign in with [az login](./reference-index#az-login).

 [!INCLUDE [interactive-login](includes/interactive-login.md)]

 After logging in, you receive a list of subscriptions associated with your Azure account.
 The subscription information with `isDefault: true` is the currently activated subscription after logging in.
-To select another subscription, use the [az account set](/cli/azure/account#az-account-set) command with the subscription ID to switch to.
+To select another subscription, use the [az account set](/cli/azure/account#az-account-set) command with the subscription ID of the desired account.
 For more information about subscription selection, see [Manage Azure subscriptions](manage-azure-subscriptions-azure-cli.md).

 There are ways to sign in non-interactively, which are covered in detail in [Sign in with Azure CLI](authenticate-azure-cli.md).